armandoalmeida/auto-js-loader/README.md

 Use `require('auto-js-loader')('DIRECTORY')` when "DIRECTORY" is the directory of the files you want to load.

-NOTE: The file is loaded only one time.
+NOTE: The file is loaded only once.
 If you want to load the file again, you will need to reload the application.

 # Quick intro to usage